 Now for the length of my hair, I opt for a long braid, similar to Bernadette’s style, although I keep my braid free rather than pinning it up.
 I do this primarily because I have a heck of a time trying to style my hair from the back.
 (If only I had an extra set of hands; no wonder the Victorians had a lady’s maid to tend to their hair!)

 This style is also really fun to adjust and customize.
-Try leaving your hair long instead of doing an updo, add some curls or waves to the twists, dress it up with a shimmery clip, or wear a pretty ribbon as a headband to accentuate the "puffs" and give your style even more volume.
+Try leaving your hair long instead of doing an updo, add some curls or waves to the twists, dress it up with pretty clips (like these from Victorian Trading Company), or wear a pretty ribbon as a headband to accentuate the "puffs" and give your style even more volume.
 There’s lots of ways to make it your own!

 And for another fun historic hairstyle, you may want to try your hand at the classic “Gibson Girl”.
 I like this video from the delightfully fun Rachel Maksy.
 She covers the full look, from make-up and hairstyle to clothing, but you can start at 6:30 in the video for her hair tutorial.